-(3) Total (Withdrawal) - Represents the sum of the preceding seven columns and represents total water withdrawal by county for all categories.
+(3) Total (Withdrawal) - Represents to the preceding seven columns and represents total water withdrawal by county for all categories.

-(4) Public Supply (Use) - Represents total consumptive use of public supply water within a county.
-When compared to Public Supply (Withdrawal) column, the difference represents treatment losses, as well as imports and exports, and net storage changes of publicly supplied water from one county to another.
+(4) Public Supply (Withdrawal) column, when compared to Public Supply (Withdrawal) column, the difference represents treatment losses, as well as imports and exports, and net storage changes of publicly supplied water from one county to another.

 (5) Total (Use) - The sum of "Total (Withdrawal)" minus "Public Supply (Withdrawal)" plus "Public Supply (Use)."
-Represents consumptive use of publicly supplied water in the county.
+Represents consumptive use of publicly supplied water from one county.